arangodb/docs/3.11/administration-reduce-memory-footprint.md

 ```

 which is by default unlimited.
 This setting limits the total size of
 a single RocksDB transaction.
-If the table builder exceeds this size,
+If the memtables exceed this size,
 the transaction is automatically aborted.
 Note that this cannot guard
 against **many** simultaneously uncommitted transactions.

 Another way to limit actual transaction size is "intermediate commits".
-This is a setting which leads to the behaviour that ArangoDB will
+This is a setting which leads to the behavior that ArangoDB will
-automatically commit large transactions during their execution.
+automatically commit large write operations while they are executed.
 This of
 course goes against the whole concept of a transaction, since parts of a
 transaction which have already been committed cannot be rolled back any
 more.
 Therefore, this is a rather desperate measure to prevent RAM